 The 12-15 Month Sleep Regression

-By this point you are a pro at handling sleep regressions, so we know you’ve got this, but just in case you want an extra helping hand, we’ve put together some more information about regressions to help you along the way....
+By this point, you are probably a pro at handling sleep regressions, so we know you’ve got this, but just in case you want an extra helping hand, we’ve put together some more information about the 12 to 15-month sleep regression to help you along the way...

 What is a sleep regression?

 A sleep regression is a period when a baby or toddler who has been sleeping well suddenly starts waking at night, being difficult to settle and/or skipping naps.
-To learn more about when and why this can happen in general, read our full article on sleep regression.
+Read our full article on sleep regressions to learn more about when and why this can happen in general.

 What is the 12-15 month sleep regression?

-We know it sucks, but this regression is different to the regressions you’ve experienced so far.
-It’s unlike the 4-month regression as it’s not neurological and it’s not like the 8-month regression as it’s not physiological.
+We know it sucks, but this regression differs from the regressions you’ve experienced so far.
+It’s unlike the 4-month regression as it’s not neurological, and it’s not like the 8-month regression as it’s not physiological.
 This one is all based around nap transitions.
-Your little one’s sleep will seem to regress simply because they’ve outgrown their former sleeping pattern.

 Signs of the 12-15 month regression

-The main sign that your little one is going through a regression is that their sleeping pattern takes a turn for the worse, but some other signs to look out for are:
+The main sign that your little one is going through a regression is that their sleeping pattern takes a turn for the worse.
+Some of the more common signs of the 12-15 month regression include: